-25. When Maret first announced its lease of the field, it expressed its “intention to make the field space available to District children, athletes, and residents at large.”
+28. When Maret first announced its lease of the field, it expressed its “intention to make the field space available to District children, athletes, and residents at large.”
 It is District policy to encourage such public availability of privately-owned sports fields.
 A number of community members — both supporters and opponents of this project — agreed that there is a shortage of available sports fields for youth athletics in the District.

-26. Maret originally proposed more extensive leasing of the field to youth sports organizations, both in terms of hours per day and days per year.
+29. Maret originally proposed more extensive leasing of the field to youth sports organizations, both in terms of hours per day and days per year.
 Maret heard from nearby neighbors, however, that this level of use would be too intensive and disruptive.
 In response, on December 15, 2021, Maret scaled back the level of use by youth sports organizations and increased the available time for general community use.
 Maret refined this proposed usage further in its Pre-hearing Statement (Ex.
 184E).
+The Office of Planning “is supportive of the field’s use by other District groups, including youth sports by DCPS students.
+District elementary schools in all Wards could benefit from use of this field” (Ex.
+224, page 7).

-27. The Commission recognizes the competing interests of the immediate neighbors who wish to minimize the potential disruption caused by children playing on the field and the interests of the larger community to have sports fields available for youth organizations and to use a neighborhood resource productively.
+30. The Commission recognizes the competing interests of the immediate neighbors who wish to minimize the potential disruption caused by children playing on the field and the interests of the larger community to have sports fields available for youth organizations and to use a neighborhood resource productively.
 Maret’s accommodations of the closest neighbors necessarily reduces the field’s availability to the broader community.
 The Commission’s proposed conditions in the Attachment strike a reasonable balance.